 The key is having the toll-free numbers and your card numbers handy so you know whom to call.
-That's where your photocopies come in handy.
-File a police report immediately in the jurisdiction where it was stolen, proving to credit providers that you were diligent in trying to prevent any subsequent fraud.
+That's where your copies come in handy.
+File a police report immediately in the jurisdiction where it was stolen, proving to credit providers that you were diligent.